Goshpi Avari

 Goshpi Avari is a Pakistani Asian Games gold medalist in sailing.
 She won the medal with her husband, Byram, at the 1982 Games.
 She was the first and, until 2010, the only Pakistani woman to have won a gold medal at a major international competition.

 Family

-Avari is married to Byram and the couple have three children together, including Xerxes, also an Asian Games competitor for Pakistan.
+Goshpi Avari and Byram have three children together, including Xerxes, also an Asian Games competitor for Pakistan.
 She is Parsi.

 Sailing

 Avari won a gold medal in enterprise class yachting at the 1982 Asian Games in New Delhi, India, where she was the only female competitor in the sport.